bellaweo/trix/README.md

 Currently, the cli supports sending encrypted messages to a matrix room.
 The user needs to already exist on the matrix host and needs permission to join the the matrix room.
 The primary use-case for this project is in scripts to send notifications to a matrix room.

+Current releases in this repo are verified to work on debian/ubuntu flavor linux hosts.
+The libolm C libraries must be installed onto the host to support matrix encryption.
+I haven't tested this on other linux falvors or macos yet.

 # development

 An integration test suite exists in this repo which is managed by [Earthly](https://earthly.dev).
 Once you have earthly installed, the Earthfile in the root of the repo has a +test target which bootstraps an isolated matrix server and tests the trix binary against it.